snuffish/YDB-ToolBox/GUI/README.md

 This is a Utility to create interactive CLI GUI Interactions.

-The best practice is to use `D CLEAR^%GUI` before every re-rendering, to prevent terminal formatting issues.
+The best practice is to use `D CLEAR^%GUI` before every re-rendering to prevent terminal formatting issues.

 ----------------------------------------------------------------